pytorch/serve/benchmarks/README.md

 ## Installation

-It assumes that you have following quick start/installation section and have required pre-requisites i.e. python3, java and docker [if needed].
+It assumes that you have followed quick start/installation section and have required pre-requisites i.e. python3, java and docker [if needed].
 If not then please refer [quick start](https://github.com/pytorch/serve/blob/master/README.md) for setup.

 ### Ubuntu